njeleniauskas/audio-player/readme.md

 # Audio Player
-*Audio Player, Version 2.0 | Authored by Nikolas Jeleniauskas*
+*Audio Player, Version 2.0 | Authored by Nik Jeleniauskas*

 -----
-The following audio player it is built entirely with the Audio API and is written in ES6+ (async/await, modules, etc…).
+The following audio player is built entirely with the Audio API and is written in ES6+ (async/await, modules, etc…).
 It uses no dependencies.

 # Usage
-When placing the audio container element in your html template, make sure that the container has `aria-live=polite` so that it can properly announce its change from pending to ready state.

 To properly set up the player you will need to add a link to the core.css file (critical CSS), presentational CSS (see below) and a script module at the end of your html file.
 This module is where the modules are imported, the playlist is defined, and the necessary arguments for the player set: These arguments are the container class for the player, one of three UI configurations (`'minimal', 'basic', 'full'`), and whether the player will loop or not (`true, false`).
 Beyond this, you may also define a new player template if you wish, otherwise it will default to the first one.